henkpb/hhri/index.md

     icon: "\uE92B"
     link:

-resources_title: Other Resources
+resource_title: Other Resources
-resources_text: In this section you will find other resources related to current conflicts, cooperation and tools to help survivors.
+resource_text: In this section you will find other resources related to current conflicts, cooperation and tools to help survivors.
-resources_list:
+resource_list:
   - title: 3rd Nordic MHPSS Conference Oslo 2026
     icon: "\uE91D"
     link: